Charcoal-SE/charcoal-se.github.io/about.md

   [1]: https://stackoverflow.blog/2009/05/18/a-theory-of-moderation/

-Stack Exchange also has a reputation system which gives users more control over moderation tools as they earn the trust of their peers.
-For example, an anonymous visitor or a new user can't flag posts or participate in chat.

 On a typical day, we process on the order of a hundred spam reports across the network.
 Identified spam is deleted when enough users click a button to flag it as spam;
 we expedite and to some extent